Tysnes Municipality: Coat of arms

 Old arms in use from 1971 until 2020.

 Coat of arms in use starting in 2020.

 The first coat of arms for Tysnes was adopted on 28 October 1971 and it was in use until 1 January 2020 when a new coat of arms replaced it.
 The official blazon is "Azure, under a chevron two crossed axes argent" (På blå grunn to sølvfarga kryssede økser med sparre over).
 This means the arms have a blue field (background) and the charge is two crossed axes under a chevron.
 The charge has a tincture of argent which means it is commonly colored white, but if it is made out of metal, then silver is used.
 The arms were derived from the seal of the medieval Onarheim guild (Olavsgildet).
 Onarheim is a village on the island of Tysnesøya which was historically a Viking Age center of power in the Sunnhordland region.
 The chevron above the axes was added to the municipal arms to distinguish it from the medieval arms and the arms for the old Hordaland county.
 The arms were designed by Magnus Hardeland.
 The municipal flag had the same design as the coat of arms.

 The old coat of arms was never formally adopted because it was too similar to the coat of arms for Hordaland county and the government refused to approve it.
 After Hordaland county became part of the new Vestland county, the Hordaland arms were no longer used.
 Additionally, a law was also changed, giving the municipal councils the ultimate authority to determine their own coats of arms, so Tysnes decided to review their arms.
 The council debated approving the old arms or choosing to adopt the arms of the old Hordaland county (with different colors).
 In 2020, the council adopted a new coat of arms based on the old Hordaland arms.
 The official blazon is "Azure, under a royal crown two crossed axes argent" (På blå grunn to sølvfarga kryssede økser med krone over.).
 This means the arms have a blue field (background) and the charge is a two crossed axes under a three pointed crown.
 The charge has a tincture of argent which means it is commonly colored white, but if it is made out of metal, then silver is used.
 This design was chosen because it more closely resembled the old Onarheim arms than the previous design.
 The municipal flag has the same design as the coat of arms.

 Churches

-The Church of Norway has three parishes (sokn) within the municipality of Tysnes.
+The Church of Norway has three parishes (sokn) within Tysnes Municipality.
 It is part of the Sunnhordland prosti (deanery) in the Diocese of Bjørgvin.